deanturpin/germs.dev/posts/2_resto.md

 ## March

-- Ola -- Bilbao (££££): Michelin-starred food in a really curious building (never got to the bottom of what it was)
+- Ola, Bilbao (££££): Michelin-starred food in a really curious building (never got to the bottom of what it was)
-- Mina -- Bilbao (££££): outstanding Michelin-starred Basque cuisine by the river
+- Mina, Bilbao (££££): outstanding Michelin-starred Basque cuisine by the river
-- Adador Sagarra -- Bilbao (£££): cracking steak and wine in the old town
+- Adador Sagarra, Bilbao (£££): cracking steak and wine in the old town
-- Aura -- Bilbao (££):
+- Aura, Bilbao (££):
-- Zaharra Plaza nueva -- Bilbao (££): very good pintxos
+- Zaharra Plaza nueva, Bilbao (££): very good pintxos
-- Basauri Elkartegia -- Bilbao (££): three course lunch on an industrial estate, if you've ended up in this end of town you are far from the tourist trail!
+- Basauri Elkartegia, Bilbao (££): three course lunch on an industrial estate, if you've ended up in this end of town you are far from the tourist trail!
-- Cote -- Brighton (££): solid French chain
+- Côte, Brighton (££): solid French chain

 ### February